Sanskrit Pearl of the day:

 A restless mind is incapable of completing anything meaningful.
 To harness this wild horse, the discretionary intellect must take the reins to keep the mind in check.
 After all, our minds belong to us—not the other way around.
 Only when bridled by wisdom does the mind find stability and purpose!

-Don’t let the mind run wild.
+Do not let the mind run wild.
 Reign it in, and it will serve you.
-Let it wander unchecked, and it will drag you with it.
+Let it wander unchecked, and it will drag you down with itself.

 pada vigrahaH: